Recruitment to the British Army during World War I: August 1914

 At the outbreak of war on 4 August 1914, the British regular army numbered 247,432 serving officers and other ranks.
-This did not include reservists liable to be recalled to the colours upon general mobilization or the part-time volunteers of the Territorial Army.
+This did not include reservists liable to be recalled to the colours upon general mobilization or the part-time volunteers of the Territorial Force.
 About one-third of the peace-time regulars were stationed in India and were not immediately available for service in Europe.

 For a century British governmental policy and public opinion were against conscription for foreign wars.
 At the start of World War I the British Army consisted of six infantry divisions, one cavalry division in the United Kingdom formed shortly after the outbreak of the war, and four divisions located overseas.
 Fourteen Territorial Force divisions also existed, and 300,000 soldiers were in the Reserve Army.
 Lord Kitchener, the Secretary of State for War, considered the Territorial Force untrained and useless.
 He believed that the regular army must not be wasted in immediate battle, but instead used to help train a new army with 70 divisions—the size of the French and German armies—that he foresaw would be needed to fight a war lasting many years.